 When your child is comfortable identifying continents on a world map, you can begin a study of an individual continent.
-Summer is a great time to travel, and it could be a time for you to start a Montessori-inspired trip around the world.
+You might even want to start a Montessori-inspired trip around the world.

 You could choose to study each continent for a week or a month, depending on how many materials you have and how in-depth you want to take the study.
 This is something that can be repeated as your child grows older, so you don’t need to have an extensive amount of materials to begin with, especially for a young child.
 You could just start with a simple introduction of a few materials for each continent this year.